sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/rules/cloud-rules/index.md

 ## Overview

-**Cloud-Executed Rules** or **Cloud Rules** typically only perform a specific function, such as calculating attribute values.
-Cloud Rules all execute within the SailPoint cloud and offer access to objects and data, but they do not offer any sort of externalized connectivity.
+**Cloud-Executed Rules** or **Cloud Rules** typically only perform specific functions, such as calculating attribute values.
+Cloud Rules all execute within the SailPoint cloud and offer access to objects and data, but they do not offer any sort of external connectivity.

 Because these rules execute in a multi-tenant cloud environment, they have a very restricted context, and the review process is carefully scrutinized to ensure that they execute in an efficient and secure manner.